-Harding also had Al Jolson, the popular entertainer, endorse him during his act.
+Harding also had Al Jolson, the famous entertainer, endorse him during his act.
 Jolson frequently compared Harding to former Republican President Abraham Lincoln.

-Harding stomped Democratic candidate James M. Cox in the election by over seven million votes.
+Harding stomped Democratic candidate James M. Cox by over seven million votes in the election.
 Additionally, Harding won an astonishing 404 electoral college votes, carrying 37 states.

 Family Life in the White House

-Warren Harding remained childless for the entirety of his life though he did act as a stepfather to Florence’s son by her previous marriage.
+Warren Harding remained childless for the entirety of his life though he did act as a stepfather to Florence Harding’s son by her previous marriage.

-According to the University of Virginia’s Miller Center, the couple’s social affairs consisted of elegant garden parties and the state’s typical/traditional affairs.
+According to the University of Virginia’s Miller Center, the couple’s social affairs consisted of elegant garden parties and the state’s traditional affairs.

 For close personal friends, the Harding’s entertained upstairs in the White House with ample liquor supplies despite the current banning of the beverage under prohibition.

-For Warren G. Harding himself, social life revolved around poker games with his cronies AKA the “Ohio Gang,”, playing golf at Chevy Chase Country Club, and yearning back to his younger days in Ohio, fishing and yachting.
-Interesting enough, Harding was the first president to have a radio in the White House and broadcast a message via the medium.
+For Warren G. Harding himself, social life revolved around poker games with his cronies AKA the “Ohio Gang,” playing golf at Chevy Chase Country Club, and yearning back to his younger days in Ohio, fishing and yachting.
+Interestingly, Harding was the first president to have a radio in the White House and broadcast a message via the medium.

-The man who saw the presidential job as being primarily ceremonial was now in the role himself.
-Starting off, Harding made several wise choices for his cabinet appointments.
+The man who saw the presidential job as primarily ceremonial was now in the role himself.
+So starting, President Harding made several wise choices for his cabinet appointments.

 Charles Evans Hughes was a terrific choice as Secretary of State.
-Though extremely partisan, the wealthy financier Andrew Mellon proved to be a powerful and effective Secretary of the Treasury.
+Though highly partisan, the wealthy financier Andrew Mellon proved to be a powerful and effective Secretary of the Treasury.

 Future president Herbert Hoover was named head of the Department of Commerce.
 During his tenure, he transformed the agency into an “efficient and effective support agency for U.S. business at home and abroad.”

-Unfortunately, alongside these talented men were another group of men from Ohio who were corrupt and received their appointments out of Harding’s nepotism.
+Unfortunately, alongside these talented men, another group from Ohio was corrupt and received their appointments out of Harding’s nepotism.

 Many of the “Ohio gang” were Harding’s drinking and poker buddies.
-In fact, it is widely reported that Harding once gambled away the entire White House china set during a particularly unlucky game for the President.
+It is widely reported that Harding once gambled away the entire White House china set during a particularly unlucky game for the President.

 Among the “Ohio gang” was Harry Daughtery, Harding’s close friend and former political manager who was named Attorney General.
 He was among the most corrupt members of his administration.

-Albert Fall, the secretary of the interior, allowed private oil companies to tap oil reserves for $300,000 in bribes.
+Albert Fall, the interior secretary, allowed private oil companies to tap oil reserves for $300,000 in bribes.

-Charles Forbes, who was named Director of the Veterans Bureau, Forbes would divert alcohol and drugs from Veterans hospitals to criminal bootleggers and drug dealers, taking payoffs or portions of their profits.
-In return, he also received payoffs from contractors building the hospitals.
+Charles Forbes, named Director of the Veterans Bureau, would divert alcohol and drugs from Veterans hospitals to criminal bootleggers and drug dealers, taking payoffs or portions of their profits.
+In return, he also received bribes from contractors building the hospitals.

-Harding was what one might call a push-over when it came to his friends.
-He could not tell them no, which lead to a lot of corruption during his administration.
+Harding was what one might call a push-over for his friends.
+He could not tell them no, which led to a lot of corruption during his administration.